joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/communicating-with-other-flash-player-and-air-instances.md

 superdomain to use in the `connectionName` parameter for an application with the application ID, `com.example.air.MyApp`, and no publisher ID is:
 `"app#com.example.air.MyApp"`.
-Thus, if the base connection name is “appConnection,” then the entire string to use in the `connectionName` parameter
+Thus, if the base connection name is "appConnection," then the entire string to use in the `connectionName` parameter
 is: `"app#com.example.air.MyApp:appConnection"`.
 If the application has the publisher ID, then the that ID must also be included in the superdomain string:
 `"app#com.example.air.MyApp.B146A943FBD637B68C334022D304CEA226D129B4.1"`.